-Students will use a variety of recursive reading and writing processes.
-OAS STANDARD Reading-Students will read and comprehend increasingly complex literary and informational texts.
-Writing-Students will develop and strengthen writing by engaging in a recursive process that includes prewriting, drafting, revising, editing, and publishing.
-6.2.R.1 Students will create an objective summary, including main idea and supporting details, while maintaining meaning and a logical sequence of events.
-6.2.R.2 Students will analyze details in literary and nonfiction/informational texts to distinguish genres.
-6.2.R.3 Students will paraphrase main ideas with supporting details in a text.
-OAS OBJECTIVES 6.2.W.1 Students will apply components of a recursive writing process for multiple purposes to create a focused, organized, and coherent piece of writing.
-6.2.W.2 Students will plan (e.g., outline) and prewrite a first draft as necessary.
-6.2.W.3 Students will develop drafts by choosing an organizational structure (e.g., description, compare/contrast, sequential, problem/solution, cause/effect, etc.) and building on ideas in multi-paragraph essays.
-6.2.W.4 Students will edit and revise multiple drafts for intended purpose (e.g., staying on topic), organization, coherence, using a consistent point of view.
-6.2.W.5 Students will use resources to find correct spellings of words (e.g., word wall, vocabulary notebook, print and electronic dictionaries, and spell-check).
-Emphasis: Items will require students to attain meaning and comprehend core ideas from increasingly complex texts.
-ITEM SPECIFICATIONS Format: Students will be asked to demonstrate this ability based on a reading selection followed by multiple-choice items.

-Content Limits:
+- Students will use a variety of recursive reading and writing processes. - Reading- Students will read and comprehend inclusive, diverse, and increasingly complex literary and informational texts. - Writing-Students will engage in a recursive process that may include prewriting, drafting, revising, editing, and publishing.

+6.2.R.1 Students will summarize alphabetic and/or multimodal texts, including main idea, to demonstrate comprehension.

+- 6.2.R.2 Students will analyze details in fiction, poetry, and nonfiction texts to distinguish genres. - 6.2.R.3 Students will paraphrase a paragraph in their own words to demonstrate comprehension. - 6.2.W.1 Students will routinely and recursively prewrite (e.g., develop ideas and plan). - 6.2.W.2 Students will routinely and recursively organize and develop ideas to compose a first draft. - 6.2.W.3 Students will routinely and recursively revise drafts for intended purpose, audience, and organization (e.g., logical order and transitions). - 6.2.W.4 Students will routinely and recursively edit for correct grammar, usage, and mechanics, using various resources. - 6.2.W.5 Students will routinely and recursively publish final drafts for an authentic audience (e.g., publishing digitally, performing, entering contests).

+• Items will require students to attain meaning and comprehend core ideas from increasingly complex texts.

+• Students will be asked to demonstrate this ability based on a reading selection followed by an appropriate item type.